mikesmallhelp/wacat/README.md

 ```

 Note for example that the application contains "Username" label and this is put into the "usernameLabel" attribute's value in the JSON.
 The username value is "Mike", which is put into the "usernameValue" attribute's value in the JSON.
 And same logic applies for the password input field.
-The application has a button named "Login", which is put in the "loginButtonLabel" attribute's value in the JSON.
+The application has a button named "Login", which is put into the "loginButtonLabel" attribute's value in the JSON.

-An example run command and output is:
+An example run command and output are:

 ```